nholthaus/units/README.md

     auto objectVelocity = units::meter_t(100.0) / units::second_t(2.0);

 The resulting velocity type will be deduced to be `velocity::meters_per_second` with a value of 50.0.
-Additionally, if the return type if specified, the type system wll verify that the units are compatible.
+Additionally, if the return type if specified, the type system will verify that the units are compatible.
 For example, the following will fail to compile:

     units::velocity::meters_per_second objectVelocity = units::square_meter_t(100.0) / units::second_t(2.0); // Error: Unit types are not compatible.`